wasny0ps/Damn-Vulnerable-DeFi/Challenges/Naive Receiver/README.md

 function onFlashLoan(address,address token,uint256 amount,uint256 fee,bytes calldata) external;
 ```

-This vulnerability represents a typical Access Control issue, providing us with the means to carry out Flash Loans in the name of the FlashLoanReceiver.
+This vulnerability represents a typical **access control issue**, providing us with the means to carry out Flash Loans in the name of the `FlashLoanReceiver`.

 Given that the receiver is obligated to pay 1 ETH per loan, it becomes conceivable to execute multiple transactions, gradually depleting their balance through fees (10 flash loans * 1 ETH per flash loan).
-This exploitation underlines the critical significance of a robust Access Control implementation to thwart unauthorized actions and uphold the integrity of the system.
+This exploitation underlines the critical significance of a robust access control implementation to thwart unauthorized actions and uphold the integrity of the system.